 Temperature

-For MAM 2025, near- to above-normal temperature is predicted for the Maritime Continent and western Mainland Southeast Asia.
+For JFM 2026, above-normal temperature is predicted over most of the Maritime Continent and western Mainland Southeast Asia.

 icon

-Figure 1: Temperature tercile summary predictions of NCEP model for MAM 2025 (contains modified Copernicus C3S information).
+Figure 1: Temperature tercile summary predictions of the multi model ensemble for JFM 2026 (contains modified Copernicus C3S information).

 icon